-- Prepare leafy greens like spinach and kale at 190 degrees F.
+- You should cook greens like kale and spinach at 190 degrees Fahrenheit.

-- Prepare asparagus, green beans, and zucchini at 144 degrees F.
+- You should cook green beans, zucchini, and asparagus at 144 degrees Fahrenheit.

 What Temp Is Safe For Food?

-Pork is the only meat that can be cooked at a lower temperature, 145 degrees Fahrenheit.
-Use a food thermometer to check the internal temperature of the food to ensure that it has reached a safe temperature.
+Pork can be safely cooked to a minimum temperature of 145 degrees Fahrenheit.
+A food thermometer can help determine if the food has reached a safe minimum internal temperature.

 How Do I Achieve a Safe Minimum Cooking Temperature?